climatepolicyradar/knowledge-graph/infra/README.md

 # Infra

-Starts up an EC2 instance for running wikibase
+Infrastructure (defined in pulumi) for an EC2 instance where the wikibase stack can be developed.

 Get it running by running `pulumi up` from the `infra` directory.
 Run `pulumi destroy` to tear it down.

 ## SSH Key Generation (On Mac)